 But if you’re sending pics, make sure you think before you share.
 And remember, if someone has shared your pics, they’re in the wrong – so don’t be afraid to ask for help.

 On this page, you can find help and support.
-And most importantly, get help to get your pics taken down.
+And most importantly, get help to have your pics taken down.

-If you’ve shared a pic of yourself, to someone consenting, please never blame yourself if that pic is shared on.
+If you’ve shared a pic of yourself with someone, please never blame yourself if that pic is shared on.

 What’s more, if you’re under 18, the sharing of your pics by other people is a crime.
 If this has happened to you, or you’ve simply changed your mind about having shared the image, here’s what you can do: